bxparks/rpn83p/docs/USER_GUIDE.md

 **Why Not Casio?**

-A port or a reimplementation of RPN83P may be created in the future on some models of Casio calculators which support third-party programming.
+Casio calculators are powerful and affordable.
+In some countries, particularly in Europe, they are more popular than Texas Instruments calculators.
+A port of RPN83P may be created in the future for models of Casio calculators which support third-party applications.

 **Why Not A Smartphone?**